JupiterOne-Archives/docs-old/docs/schemas/alert-rule.md

 ## Operation Templating

-Templates can be used inside of any property under the `operations` field on question rule instance.
+Templates can be used inside of any property under the `operations` property on a rule.
 The templates can contain a JavaScript-like syntax that automatically have input variables injected for usage.

 For example, `FilterRuleOperationCondition`'s are often used with rules as